 Pitt And Norton Took Classes To Prepare For The Movie

-According to the DVD commentary featuring the two, the actors both took soap-making classes from a boutique company called Auntie Godmother.
+Both Brad Pitt and Edward Norton took soap-making classes from a boutique company called Auntie Godmother.
 Plus, they took basic lessons in boxing, taekwondo, and grappling.
 They would top it off with watching hours of mixed martial arts fights.

 Makeup artist Jule Pearce even studied the fights to see what type of makeup effects were going to be necessary.
 Despite being right-handed, she learned how to do her job with her left hand at the insistence of Carter, who believed Marla wouldn’t be good at putting on makeup.